 Best place to visit in Canada for sports fans

 Visiting Toronto in the summer means there are plenty of festivals to experience.
 Throughout July and August, there are at least 40 different summer events happening throughout the city.
 Toronto is also home to more professional sports teams than any other Canadian city.
 Catch a home game of the Blue Jays or the Toronto FC, or even the Wolfpack Rugby team.
-At night, add theatre or Broadway musicals to your Toronto itinerary.

 Be sure to visit Toronto’s markets in the summer months, including: